Voiceover Coaching FAQ

 Take direction

-Are willing to hear uncomfortable notes
+Are willing to take constructive notes

 Show up prepared